PerttuHamalainen/MediaAI/Syllabus.md

 ## Course structure
 The lessons each include lecture slides and/or exercises.
 The exercises are in the form of Jupyter notebooks, and the links below open the notebooks in [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb#), for which you need a Google account.
 [A note on Jupyter Notebooks, Colab, and other environments](Lessons/Jupyter_Colab_etc.md).

+Since most of the exercises are in Python, these [Python learning resources](Lessons/Python.md) might come handy.
+However, if you know some other programming language, you should be able to learn while going through the exercises.

 **Day 1:**
 * Introduction: Each student adds a slide in a shared Google Slides document: What's your background, what do you want to learn?
 This will help students to find teammates and teachers to customize the course contents